Symposium

 Through a series of dynamic presentations and discussions, the symposium will investigate the legal, somatic, and cognitive dimensions of bodily rights, spotlighting tensions between control, resistance, and technological influence.

-Curators, artists, and researchers, including Anna Bitkina and Maria Veits (Curators, TOK), Micha Frazer-Carroll (Writer and researcher, London), Ulrika Flink (Curator, Stockholm), Clara Sika Helbo (Artist and designer, Copenhagen), Caitlin Berrigan (Artist, filmmaker and writer, Berlin and Vienna), Anan Fries (Artist and Performer, Berlin), and Avi Feldman (Curator and lawyer, Director of Wannsee Contemporary, Berlin), will share their insights on the intersections of bodily autonomy, legal frameworks, and technological innovation.
+Curators, artists, and researchers, including Anna Bitkina and Maria Veits (Curators, TOK), Micha Frazer-Carroll (Writer and researcher, London), Ulrika Flink (Curator, Stockholm), Clara Sika Helbo (Artist and designer, Copenhagen), Caitlin Berrigan (Artist, filmmaker and writer, Berlin and Vienna), Anan Fries (Artist and performer, Berlin), and Avi Feldman (Curator and lawyer, Director of Wannsee Contemporary, Berlin), will share their insights on the intersections of bodily autonomy, legal frameworks, and technological innovation.

 Programme